quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.py.rst

     import inspect
     from IPython.display import Code

     Code(inspect.getsource(dh.write_dataset), language="python")

-Note that we use the ``h5netcdf`` engine however we write an invalid netcdf format in order to accomodate for arrays of ``complex`` type.
+Note that we use the h5netcdf engine that is more permissive than the default NetCDF engine to accommodate for arrays of complex type.